jbrains/meditationassistant/documents/inbox.md

 - Remove the coupling centered on the field `sessionDialogCurrentOption`.
   - There appears to be an emerging View component that is "two related DatePicker widgets".
-    - `interpretAsSessionDateInterval()` looks like it would become a method on that View component.
-It merely "resolves" two Date values based on some domain rule, such as "make sure A is no later than B" or "if B is empty, default it to A".
 - Crack open `updateSessionDialog()` and extract code that can move into the Happy Zone.
 - Replace `sessionDialog(Started|Completed)(Year|Month|Day)` fields with LocalDate values as a precursor to extracting smaller View-related classes.
   - It seems like there's some kind of modal dialog behavior to isolate from `MeditationAssistant` into its own Views(?).